 Waterton is a town (some also call it a hamlet), and it is located within the Waterton National Park.
 This park is part of the Canadian Rockies.

-You can compare the downtown area of Waterton to Jasper municipality, so you will find cafes and restaurants, hotels in the area.
+You can compare the downtown area of Waterton to Jasper municipality, so you will find cafes and restaurants, and hotels in the area.
+Read our guide on – things to do in Waterton Lakes National Park.

 Population: 6,729 (2016)

 Want a piece of France in Alberta?
 Head to Rivière-la-Paix aka Peace River.
-Originally named Peace River Crossing, this town is located at 1,000 feet below flat terrain and situated along the banks of the Peace River, at its confluence of the Smoky River, the Heart River and Pat’s Creek.
+Originally named Peace River Crossing, this town is located 1,000 feet below flat terrain and situated along the banks of the Peace River, at its confluence of the Smoky River, the Heart River, and Pat’s Creek.

 The Catholic St. Augustine Mission is another heritage site (established in 1888); where the missionaries first came to the Peace country, to educate the First Nations community.